kesselborn/vault-demo/README.md

        ./demo launch_kind_cluster
        export KUBECONFIG=$PWD/kind.kubeconfig # tell kubectl to use this cluster

-3. install vault, mysql and the demo app into the kubernetes cluster (it basically applies vault.yaml, mysql.yaml, demo-app.yaml)
+3. install vault, mariadb and the demo app into the kubernetes cluster (it basically applies vault.yaml, mariadb.yaml, demo-app.yaml)

        ./demo install_k8s_pods
        kubectl get pods

-  if you are in an offline situation and you have the docker images mysql and vault locally available, you can upload then into your kind cluster by executing
+  if you are in an offline situation and you have the docker images mariadb and vault locally available, you can upload then into your kind cluster by executing

        ./demo load_image vault
-       ./demo load_image mysql
+       ./demo load_image mariadb

    wait until all pods are in state running:

        $ kubectl get pods
        demo-app-84b77c7f9-zdpd4   2/2     Running   0          3m19s
-       mysql-f998d4f87-m8wf8      1/1     Running   0          3m19s
+       mariadb-f998d4f87-m8wf8    1/1     Running   0          3m19s
        vault-5558555bd8-7cppv     1/1     Running   0          32s

 4. in order to be able to talk to the vault within the kubernetes cluster, we need to create a tunnel.
 Open another terminal and execute (within the demo folder)